phamcongthuy/challenge/_play/kounkuey-design-initiative.md

    As for KDI, in five years’ time we’ll continue to be a leader in California for building healthy, vibrant and playful communities through public space.
 We’ll have worked alongside the communities most in need of play space, and the most influential decision makers, to create a statewide network of public spaces with committed and capable residents at its core.
-category_metrics: >-
+category_metrics:
-  ['Number (and quality) of informal spaces for play', 'Number of parks with intergenerational play opportunities', 'Number of residents with easy access to a “vibrant” park']
+  - Number (and quality) of informal spaces for play
+  - Number of parks with intergenerational play opportunities
+  - Number of residents with easy access to a “vibrant” park
+category_other:
-category_other: '[''LA is the best place to CONNECT'', ''LA is the healthiest place to LIVE'']'
+  - LA is the best place to CONNECT
+  - LA is the healthiest place to LIVE
-unique_identifier: a62t08b
 category: play
 uri: /play/kounkuey-design-initiative/
 order: 1
 project_image: /assets/images/play/kounkuey-design-initiative.jpg
 is_finalist: true
-project_proposal_impact: []

 ---